gretchiemoran/dhis2-fhir-connector/README.md

 DHIS 2.29 must be installed and the DHIS2 demo DB with data for Sierra Leone can be used.
 No additional setup is required for the connector when using this data.

-In order to use the connector without any configuration change, DHIS2 Web API Endpoints should be accessible on http://localhost:8080/api.
+In order to use the connector without any configuration change, DHIS2 Web API Endpoints should be accessible on http://localhost:8085/api.

-The folowing GitHub repo has a sufficiently straightforward Docker Compose file for standing up this DHIS2 configuration:
+The following GitHub repo has a sufficiently straightforward Docker Compose file for standing up this DHIS2 configuration:
 ```
 https://github.com/pgracio/dhis2-docker
 ```